-Stephen Tan, Board Chair, is an environmental lawyer and a partner of Cascadia Law Group, where his practice focuses on environmental litigation.
+Stephen Tan is an environmental lawyer and a partner of Cascadia Law Group, where his practice focuses on environmental litigation.
 Long active in the nonprofit community, Stephen currently serves on the boards of directors of the National Audubon Society, Washington Trails Association, and Pacific Public Media (KNKX-FM), and on the advisory board of Cascade Public Media (KCTS-9 Public Television).
 He writes and speaks often about environmental and conservation policy, sustainable businesses and organizations, and nonprofit governance.
 Stephen received his J.D. from the University of Colorado and his B.A. in biology and environmental science from the University of Virginia.

 Liz Banse, Board Secretary, specializes in communications planning, strategy and execution at Resource Media, a nonprofit communications firm.
 She focuses on helping nonprofits, foundations, and government clients communicate their environmental, public health, social justice, and community concerns and solutions effectively to achieve their goals.
 Find Liz’s advice on visual communications here.